-- 17.1 Employing entities are to comply with other screening requirements (e.g. security clearances and/or other background checking) under Commonwealth or State legislation which are not covered by this directive or the Public Service Act 2008.
-Contact the Security and Planning Coordination area of the Department of the Premier and Cabinet for further information on security clearances for Queensland Public Service employees. - 17.2 Employing entities may also have authority under legislation other than the Public Service Act 2008 to conduct screening of candidates or current employees eligible for child-related duties.
-These employing entities are to conduct such screening to the full extent provided for in their legislation.
-This applies to the extent that the legislative authority is commensurate with the level of screening conducted under
+- 17.1 Employing entities are to comply with other Creening requirements (e.g. security clearances and/or other background che king) under commonwealth or State legislation which are not covered by this directive or the Public Service Act 2008.
+Contact the Security and Planning Coordination and of the Department of the Premier and Cabinet for further information security clearances for Queensland Public Service employees. - 17.2 Employing entities may also have authority ader legislation other than the Public Service Act 2008 to conduct screening of candidates or current employees eligible for child-related duties.
+These employing entities are to conduct such screening to the full extent provided for in the legislation.
+This applies to the extent that the legislative authority is commensurable with the level of screening conducted under Part 6 of the Commission for Children and Young People and Child Guardian Act 2000 (the CC) Act).